Amelia Rose Lingbu

 Graduate Certificate in Arts in Interpreting

-Being able to work with people is one of the things she loves most about being an interpreter, says Amelia Rose Lingbu who came to AUT to study a Graduate Certificate in Arts, focusing on health interpreting.
+Being able to work with people is one of the things she loves most about her work, says Amelia Rose Lingbu who completed a Graduate Certificate in Arts in both interpreting and in translation.

 “I very much enjoy working with people – meeting new people, being of assistance to them and being a cultural liaison because sometimes language is understood, but not the cultural undertones and body language.